darius/cant/overview.md

-(It's planned that modules will be provided something like Javascript's 'console.log', which in strict terms is a power, but should 'not matter' insofar as you don't delegate these debug capabilities, because no ordinary code will have read access to the logs.)
+(It's planned that modules will be provided something like Javascript's 'console.log', which in strict terms is a power, but should 'not matter' insofar as you don't delegate these debug capabilities, because no ordinary code, including the modules themselves, will have read access to the logs.)

 'String sinks' implement the sink protocol but just produce a string out of the characters they are given.
 The constructor `string-sink<-`